shivakumar96/shortener/README.md

 - MysQL Database (Docker container)

 ### Note: This Project is an MVP, and there are scopes to improve this Project.
-### This repository contains the backend code the URL-shortener project, the current version of the backend is v1.0,
+### This repository contains the backend code the URL-shortener project.
+The current version of the backend is v1.0.
-### url-shortener-ui: UI for URL-shortener project
+### url-shortener-ui: UI for URL-shortener Project
 The frontend code for the URL-shortener Project can be found in the repository mentioned in the below link  <br>
 [https://github.com/shivakumar96/url-shortener-ui](https://github.com/shivakumar96/url-shortener-ui)